Sir Keir Starmer tests positive for Covid for a second time

 - Published

-Labour leader Sir Keir Starmer has tested positive for Covid for a second time, and is now isolating.
+Labour leader Sir Keir Starmer has tested positive for Covid for a second time and is now isolating.

 His deputy, Angela Rayner, will fill in for him at the first 2022 session of Prime Minister's Questions, which starts at 15:00 GMT.